Deaths, Australia

 Deaths registered

-• Most states and territories recorded a decrease in death registrations in 2023 except for Western Australia and South Australia.
+• All states and territories recorded an increase in death registrations in 2024 except for the Northern Territory.

 Deaths registered by state and territory of usual residence